 For How Long Should I Follow Non-Surgical Gastric Bypass Diet?

 The diet you do with gastric bypass has 4 phases.
 The first one, the liquid phase, is a bit difficult for individuals who have not undergone the surgery.
 The second phase, pureed food, might also be a rough start.
 What I suggest is to pick up on the third or the fourth phase, soft and solid food.

 If you want to reach your healthy weight and keep it, you should follow the instructions and recipes of the final phase for a lifetime.
 It should become your lifestyle, which is why first your must change your mindset and the way you see this diet.

 As mentioned before, there’s a high chance continuing this healthy diet causes your stomach to shrink without surgery.
 But the results will not at all be exactly the same as the effects of the surgical procedure.

 Why Should I Try Gastric Bypass Diet Without Surgery?

 There are mainly two reasons why you’d better try a gastric bypass diet without having the surgery.

 First of all, you’re not qualified for gastric bypass surgery.
 This could be for many reasons.
 Some people do not have the minimum BMI (Body Mass Index) for gastric bypass, which is 35.
-Another example is the case of individuals who are not mentally ready for the surgery or don’t want to have the surgery for its complication rates.
+Another example is the case of individuals who are not mentally ready for the surgery or don’t want to have the surgery for its possible bypass mortality rates.

 The second scenario is for the patients who want to have bariatric surgery but whose BMI is too high.
 This condition categorizes them as risky patients.
 So, it’s better for you to use this diet to lose weight, and then, after a year or two, if surgery is still your choice, you can call your bariatric doctor.